iamatypeofwalrus/logspout-loggly/README.md

   iamatypeofwalrus/logspout-loggly
 ```

-## What it does
+## How it works
-Instead of linking containers together or having to bother with [syslog or remote syslog](https://www.loggly.com/blog/centralize-logs-docker-containers) this container follows the [12 Factor app logging philosophy](http://12factor.net/logs).
-If your docker container logs to STDOUT this image will pick up that stream from the docker daemon send those logs to Loggly.
+Instead of linking containers together or bothering with [syslog or remote syslog](https://www.loggly.com/blog/centralize-logs-docker-containers) this container follows the [12 Factor app logging philosophy](http://12factor.net/logs).
+If your docker container(s) log(s) to STDOUT this image will pick up that stream from the docker daemon send those events to Loggly.

-This container will log the STDOUT from any container that the docker daemon is managing.

 ## TODO
 - [ ] add pool of workers to send requests to Loggly in case of noisy, high event containers